Tony-Zherka/QA-Project-2/README.md

 ## Future Improvements
 The main improvement that i would like to implement would be having a working database so users can see all the weapons they have created instead of losing the one they previously had by generating a new one.
 ## Acknowledgements
-Many thanks to Victoria Sacre for helping me to this stage to be able to complete my own project and helping with any errors that have happened also want to say a thank you to Harry Volker, Leon Robinson, Adam Grey and the rest of 22marenabled1 Cohort.
+Many thanks to Victoria Sacre for helping me to this stage to be able to complete my own project and helping with any errors that have happened also want to say a thank you to Harry Volker, Leon Robinson, Adam Grey and the rest of 22marenabled1 Cohort..
 ## Author
 ### Tony Zherka